-A cycle of meetings on the Cultural Rights started in November 2017 in Marseille.
+We launched a cycle of meetings on the Cultural Rights in November 2017 in Marseille.
 The idea is to enlarge the reflection at a euro Mediterranean scale, not only because civil societies of this territory are sharing many values, experiences and goals but also because Cultural Rights are still a key issue on both side of the Mediterranean sea.

 2018 is the 50 anniversary to the cultural and social events known as Mai 68.The events did not only take place in Paris but all over the word.
 They did not only happen in May 68 but continue throughout the 70s.
 They did not only involve students but also workers.
 It also was an intense time for innovative artistic expressions.

 In these years, all spheres of social and cultural life were questioned and debated.

 1968, is also the last time in France, and in many other countries in the world, where the word “revolution” had a positive connotation.
 Then, up to 2011, it will only mean gulag in USSR, cultural revolution in China, Khmer Rouge in Cambodia…